 What You Missed At Everest Conference 2019: The Training Industry Event

-Last week, we were extremely pleased to welcome an assortment of enthusiastic training professionals from across the country, to Lancaster for Everest Conference 2019.
+This year, we were extremely pleased to welcome an assortment of enthusiastic training professionals from across the country, to Lancaster for Everest Conference 2019.
 As we do every year, 2019 delivered expert insights from some fantastic minds, with the aim of helping professionals in the training industry scale their business to new heights.

 Everest is where training teams come to scale!